SrinivasJoshi/Dappify/README.md

 ####  New updates :

-I'll be releasing a new dApp template using React, React Router, and Ethers.
+I'll be releasing a new dApp template using React, React Router, and Wagmi.
 It's designed to be a reliable choice for integrating backend functionality with Express and is not susceptible to potential changes like Next.js 13.
-This template will primarily utilize Ethers.js for blockchain interactions.